 - a.
 The maximum number of dogs kept at any one time is stated on the licence and must not be exceeded. - b.
-Under no circumstances will the total number of dogs on the licence exceed 30 for every FULL time attendant and 15 for every PART-time attendant employed at the premises. - c.
+This maximum number of dogs will be determined by the facilities of the premises. - c.
 The number of dogs will be reduced if there is a failure to comply with other licence requirements.
 A 'dog' is defined as any canine over 6 months old to include stud, breeding, retired and juveniles.

-Consideration will be made by the licensing authority to the establishment as a whole; to include available accommodation, exercise facilities, health & welfare programmes and level of continued licence compliance.
+Consideration will be made by the licensing authority to the establishment as a whole; to include available accommodation, exercise facilities, health & welfare programmes, any other commitments of licensee (e.g. work) and level of continued licence compliance.

-Where the licensing authorities are not content with the ability of the proposed licence holder or existing licence holder to comply fully with licensing conditions, they should reduce the number of dogs that the establishment can keep.
+Where the licensing authority is not content with the ability of the proposed licence holder or existing licence holder to comply with licensing conditions, they may reduce the number of dogs that the establishment can keep.